datajerk/arm-bitcoin-fullnode-container/README.md

 #### Requirements:

 1. `apt-get install docker.io` (or equiv)
-1. `/var/lib/docker` needs 2.5 GB of space (not including data).
+1. `/var/lib/docker` needs ~4 GB of space (not including data).

-	> Recommend that you use SSD on USB and move /var/lib/docker there.
+	> Recommend that you use external HD on USB and move /var/lib/docker there.

 1. `systemctl enable docker`
 1. `systemctl start docker`